cksource/ckeditor-cs-on-premises-infrastructure/quick-start/README.md

 - [Git installation guide](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

 On-Premises Quick-Start installation will download few docker images with about 2GB in size.
-Similar space on your disk is also needed.
+Similar space on your disk is also required.

 ## Setup steps